Verify Claim & Cited Report

-How to use the claim verification and citation upgrade features in Research Cafes
+How to use the claim verification feature in Research Cafes — including the automatically produced cited report

 What It Does

-Every source card in a Research Cafe has two buttons: Verify claim and Find credible source.
-Both run a background AI research loop that cross-references evidence and writes a verdict back to the source card.
+Every source in a Research Cafe has a Verify claim button in the reading pane's toolbar.
+Clicking it runs a background AI research loop that cross-references evidence and writes a verdict back to the source — and automatically produces a cited research report in the Reports group of your Cafe's sources rail.

 • Verify claim — the agent extracts the source's main checkable claims, you pick which to verify and set a token ceiling, and the agent finds corroborating and opposing evidence from authoritative sources.
-A per-claim verdict badge appears on the card.
+A per-claim verdict badge appears on the source's rail row (as a status dot) and in the reading pane.
+When the loop finishes, a cited report appears in the Reports group with one section per claim, a verdict, inline [N] citations, and a References list containing only the cited sources.

-Both features are available to all tiers (Free, Pro, Creator) and cost tokens.
+This feature is available to all tiers (Free, Pro, Creator) and costs tokens.

 Verify Claim